-- The Christ of India — Jesus lived most of his life in India before becoming a missionary-martyr of Eternal Truth (Sanatana Dharma) in the West.
+Jesus lived most of his life in India before becoming a missionary-martyr of Eternal Truth (Sanatana Dharma) in the West.
 This booklet presents the full story, including the historical texts about His life in India, and the inevitable conclusions that must be drawn about The Real Jesus and His Real Teachings.
-Written by Abbot George Burke (Swami Nirmalananda Giri)
+Written by Swami Nirmalananda Giri (Abbot George Burke)

-- Esoteric Christian Beliefs — The various esoteric Christian beliefs outlined in this article are blessedly outside “official” churchdom and therefore not a set of imposed dogmas but a spiritual perspective, the “mind of Christ” (I Corinthians 2:16) without which no one is a real Christian.
+The various esoteric Christian beliefs outlined in this article are blessedly outside “official” churchdom and therefore not a set of imposed dogmas but a spiritual perspective, the “mind of Christ” (I Corinthians 2:16) without which no one is a real Christian.
 Christian discipleship is spiritual practice–and the experience and knowledge gained from such practice–rather than the intellectual concepts of theology and dogma, but there is a certain broad framework, outlined in this article, within which the disciple works out his salvation, but theological details and their interpretation are left up to the individual.
-By Abbot George Burke.
+Read Esoteric Christian Beliefs by Abbot George Burke.

-- Robe of Light — “Where am I?…How did I get here?” is more than a trite line from nineteenth century melodramas and novels.
+“Where am I?…How did I get here?” is more than a trite line from nineteenth century melodramas and novels.
 It is a query put forth by potential sages throughout the history of conscious mankind.
 When asked on a cosmic scale, it is bold indeed: What is this universe I keep finding myself in, and how did I get here?
 That is answered by esoteric Christian cosmology outlined in this article.
 By Abbot George Burke.
+Read Robe of Light.

-- The Gnosis of the Ten Commandments and the Beatitudes — The Ten Commandments give a complete picture of what is needed to extricate ourselves from the currents of the lefthand path and the Beatitudes show the means of entering the righthand path, the path of true blessedness.
+The Ten Commandments give a complete picture of what is needed to extricate ourselves from the currents of the lefthand path and the Beatitudes show the means of entering the righthand path, the path of true blessedness.
 These articles give unique insights into these often misunderstood spiritual foundations.
-By Abbot George Burke.
+Read this article by Abbot George Burke.

-- Religion for Awakening — A profound study in practical truth by F. W. Pigott, an esoteric Christian bishop within the Liberal Catholic Church in Great Britain who wrote in the first half of the twentieth century.
-This is an edited–and occasionally adapted–version, edited by Abbot George Burke.
+A profound study in practical truth by F. W. Pigott, an esoteric Christian bishop within the Liberal Catholic Church in Great Britain who wrote in the first half of the twentieth century.
+This is an edited–and occasionally adapted–version, by Abbot George Burke.